danielathome19/pyorganoid/README.md

 https://DOI_LINK_HERE)-->

-Pyorganoid is the world's first<sup>*</sup> Python package for the simulation of organoids for the purpose of studying Organoid Intelligence (OI) and Organoid Learning (OL).
+PyOrganoid is the world's first<sup>*</sup> Python package for the simulation of organoids for the purpose of studying Organoid Intelligence (OI) and Organoid Learning (OL).
 It is designed to be simple to use and easy to extend with support for standard machine learning libraries such as TensorFlow, PyTorch, and Scikit-Learn (as well as ONNX-format models).